publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch14A/m__us_usc_t15_s631.md

 [Pub.
 L. 112–239, div.
 A, title XVI, § 1633(b)][/us/pl/112/239/s1633/b], (c), Jan.
 2, 2013, [126 Stat.
 2076][/us/stat/126/2076], provided that:

->     “(b) __Responsibility for Achieving Small Business Goals.—__
+>     “(b)  __Responsibility for Achieving Small Business Goals__  __.—__

->     The head of an agency shall take steps to ensure that members of the senior executive service, as defined under [section 3396(a) of title 5][/us/usc/t5/s3396/a], United States Code, responsible for acquisition, other senior officials responsible for acquisition, and other members of the senior executive service, as appropriate, assume responsibility for of the agency’s success in achieving small business contracting goals and percentages by—
+>     The head of an agency shall take steps to ensure that members of the senior executive service, as defined under [section 3396(a) of title 5][/us/usc/t5/s3396/a], United States Code, responsible for acquisition, other senior officials responsible for acquisition, and other members of the senior executive service, as appropriate, assume responsibility for of \[sic\] the agency’s success in achieving small business contracting goals and percentages by—

 >         “(1) promoting a climate or environment that is responsive to small business concerns;